 The Turkish economy has been subject to significant increases in inflation in recent years, which might continue (including at elevated levels).
-In 2020, the annual consumer price index ("CPI") inflation rate was 14.60% and domestic producer price inflation was 25.15%, reflecting primarily an increase in food, energy and commodity prices (including due to the depreciation of the Turkish Lira).
+In 2020, the annual consumer price index ("CPI") inflation rate was 14.60% and domestic producer price inflation was 25.15%, reflecting primarily an increase in food, transportation and commodity prices (including due to the depreciation of the Turkish Lira).
 In 2021, the CPI inflation rate rose to 36.08%, reflecting primarily an increase in the prices of food, energy, consumer durables and transportation, which increases resulted from the depreciation of the Turkish Lira, the impact of disruptions in supply chains, the rise in government-administered prices and the reopening of the Turkish economy from COVID-19-related restrictions.
-In 2022, the CPI inflation rate was 64.3% and the domestic producer price inflation rate was 97.7%, with inflation then declining to 58.9% and 49.4%, respectively, for the 12 months ended August 2023 (it should be noted that this is the official inflation rate whereas other analysts have published different rates, in some cases significantly higher than the official rates), again reflecting significant increases in the prices of food, energy and imported products.
-On 27 July 2023, the Central Bank published an inflation report indicating an inflation forecast of 58.0%, 33.0% and 15.0% in 2023, 2024 and 2025, respectively, which was followed on 6 September 2023 by the government's publication of the newest Medium Term Programme for the country's economy, which anticipated inflation of 65.0%, 33.0% and 15.2% in 2023, 2024 and 2025, respectively.
-As of 7 September 2023, the Bank's management expects inflation to remain steady or slightly increase in the remainder of 2023, with inflation continuing at an elevated, or even higher, pace due to potential higher food inflation (in part due to droughts, wildfires, logistics obstacles and other supply side challenges), cost push factors (where sellers pass along increasing costs to their customers) and/or worsening inflation expectations.
-In addition, high inflation levels in Türkiye since 2022 matched with policy rates below the inflation rate have resulted in a de-linking of market interest rates in Türkiye from Central Bank rates since market participants set borrowing and lending rates on broader market conditions, including expectations regarding inflation.
+In 2022, the CPI inflation rate was 64.27% and the domestic producer price inflation rate was 97.72%, reflecting significant increases in the prices of food, energy and imported products.
+Following a decline in the first half of 2023 as a result of a favourable base effect, annual inflation regained momentum starting from June 2023, being 64.77% and 44.22%, respectively, for 2023 (it should be noted that this is the official inflation rate whereas other analysts have published different rates, in some cases significantly higher than the official rates), reflecting the depreciation of the Turkish Lira and rising energy costs as well as recent increases in VAT and other consumption taxes.
+On 2 November 2023, the Central Bank published an inflation report indicating an inflation forecast of 65.0%, 36.0% and 14.0% in 2023, 2024 and 2025, respectively.
+As of 5 January 2024, the Bank's management expects inflation to remain steady or increase in the remainder of 2023 and the first half of 2024, with inflation continuing at an elevated, or even higher, pace due to potential increases in administered prices, cost push factors (where sellers pass along increasing costs to their customers) and/or worsening inflation expectations.
+In addition, high inflation levels in Türkiye since 2022 matched with policy rates below the inflation rate have resulted in a delinking of market interest rates in Türkiye from Central Bank rates since (subject to certain regulatory caps that expired on 27 October 2023) market participants set borrowing and lending rates on broader market conditions, including expectations regarding inflation.